osmosis-labs/mesh-security/docs/provider/Provider.md

 to receive rewards.
 [Read more about external staking](./ExternalStaking.md).

-The connection to the consumer is generally over IBC and the consumer is responsible for converting these "virtual tokens" into delegations in the native staking module.
+The connection to the consumer is over IBC and the consumer is responsible for converting these "virtual tokens" into delegations in the native staking module.
 Note that the consumer must first opt-in to accept the provider's tokens and can place multiple restrictions and limits